Barnwell Academy Nursery School Admissions

 b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.

 Within each of the above, places will be offered on the basis of distance from the centre of the home address to the main entrance of the school with priority being given to those living closest to the school.
-Distance is measured by the shortest safest walking distance using the Local Authority’s computerised measuring system (GIS – Geo-Information System).
-Proof of residency will be sought in the form of a Council Tax Bill and should be sent in as supplemental information with each application.
-No other means of proving residency will be accepted.
+Distance is measured by the shortest safest walking distance, using a geographical information system (GIS).
+This uses Ordnance Survey maps and Land & Property Gazzetteer (LLPG), which provides co-ordinates for every dwelling.

 At the first stage of allocations there will be no distinction between 1st, 2nd, 3rd etc. preference applications.
 Therefore all applications will be considered equally against the admission criteria.
 If a pupil then qualifies for a place at more than one school, the parent’s highest ranked preference will be offered and any lower ranking offers will be disregarded.

 In determining allocations, priority will be given to those applications where the parental preference is received by the published deadline date.

 Where it is not possible to offer a place, the child will be placed on a waiting list.
 The waiting list is sorted using the admission criteria and will be held until the end of the Summer term, after the children start school in September.